Rayin-saber/yinrui.github.io/_pages/join us.md

 <b>Requirements for Ph.D. candidates</b>
 - Strong passion and motivation for research with a desire to solve practical biomedical problems.
 - Undergraduate or Master students in biomedical informatics/bioinformatics, computer science, electronic/biomedical engineering, mathematics or related majors.
-- Minimum language requirement (IELTS/TOEFL + GRE) by the university
+- Minimum language requirement (IELTS/TOEFL) and GRE (optional) by the university
 - Strong programming with Python/R/C++/Java and/or mathematical skills.
 - Research experience in data mining, machine learning and statistics.
 Candidates with publications are preferred.